smartheim/wakaamaNode/docs/quickstart/getting-started.md

 ## Bare minimum sketch

-The following example shows you some key aspects of the library.
+Some key aspects of the library are shown in the example below.
 In particular:

 * How to connect to a lwm2m server, if enabled with a preshared key DTLS connection.
 (It is assumed that you are network connected already.)
 * How to set device describing attributes.